sanger-tol/insdcdownload/docs/usage.md

 ## Introduction

-The pipeline takes an assembly accession number, as well as the assembly name, and downloads it.
-It also builds a set of common indices (such as `samtools faidx`), and extracts the repeat-masking performed by the NCBI.
+The pipeline takes an assembly accession number, as well as the assembly name, and downloads it in a given directory.
+It also extracts the repeat-masking performed by the NCBI, and builds a set of common indices (such as `samtools faidx`).

 ## Running the pipeline